 Choose an investment that compliments your financial goals.

 Understanding your financial goals will help you determine the type of investment strategy you should pursue and whether property ownership should be a part of your portfolio.
 For example, those with a reasonable tolerance for risk who are looking to grow their portfolio over the long-term may determine that investing in a property that has the potential to appreciate over time makes sense.
-Conversely, those who are looking to minimize risk, might decide that a more passive investment in a REIT is a better fit.
+Conversely, those who are looking to minimize risk, might decide that a more passive investment is a better fit.

 How much time are you willing to put in?